impostorsguides/impostorsguides.github.io/rbenv/1-u-content.md

 fi
 ```

-Here we’re still using indirect expansion, except this time we perform it on the first argument, not the 2nd one.
-But we’re still `echo`ing that variable’s value to STDOUT.
+Here we're still using indirect expansion, except this time we perform it on the first argument, not the 2nd one.
+But we're still `echo`ing that variable's value to STDOUT.

-That’s it!
-That’s the definition of `rbenv echo`.
+That's it!
+That's the definition of `rbenv echo`.